SamirMarin/dotfiles/README.md

 bash link_dot_vim.sh
 ```

 This will link the vimrc viles for vim and neovim.
-Note the vimcr files comes with many vim plugins.
+Note the vimcr files comes with several vim plugins.
 This script will also install https://github.com/junegunn/vim-plug manager for vim and neovim.

-once the plug pluin manager is installed you can istall all the plug ins by running
+once the plug plugin manager is installed you can install the plugins by running

 ```
 :PlugUpdate